JerryX1110/Robust-Video-Object-Segmentation/README.md

 ## Limitation & Directions for further exploration towards Robust VOS!
+* Extension of the proposed clustering-based adaptive proxy representation to other dense-tracking tasks in a more efficient and robust way
+* Leverage the robust layered representation, i.e., intermediate masks, for robust mask calibration in other segmentation tasks

-* More diverse perturbation/corruption types
+* More diverse perturbation/corruption types can be studied for video segmentation tasks like VOS and VIS
-* Adversial attack and defence for VOS models
+* Adversial attack and defence for VOS models is still an open question for further exploration
 * VOS model robustness verification and theoretical analysis
 * Model enhancement from the perspective of data management